University accommodation room offer terms and conditions

 (i) Students wanting to move to non-University accommodation There is no automatic release date within the contract duration which can be triggered if you wish to move out.

 You can move out at any point in your contract, but we will charge you accommodation fees until a suitable replacement tenant has been found.

 If no suitable replacement tenant is found then you will be charged until the end of the contract.

 The chances of finding a suitable replacement tenant during the academic year are usually low, so we advise you to consider this when accepting an accommodation contract with us.

 You are not allowed to sublet the accommodation, or allow other students to live in the rooms without formal permission from the Student Accommodation office.

-(ii) Summer English Language students There is no early release date within the summer pre-sessional accommodation contracts, however if withdrawal from study occurs for medical reasons or on compassionate grounds some flexibility can be applied. (iii)Termination following suspension of withdrawal. (iii) Students entering suspension or withdrawing from their course during the 2019/2020 academic year.
+(ii) Summer English Language students There is no early release date within the summer pre-sessional accommodation contracts, however if withdrawal from study occurs for medical reasons or on compassionate grounds some flexibility can be applied. (iii)Termination following suspension or withdrawal. (iv) Students entering suspension or withdrawing from their course during the 2020/2021 academic year.

 Students who suspend or withdraw from their course early will be liable for a termination charge equivalent to four weeks rent from the date they leave residence.

 It should be noted that such students are expected to vacate their rooms within two weeks of their suspension or withdrawal date.

 The West Accommodation Centre must be contacted in person for the relevant authorisation and forms to be completed prior to the student departure.